mangila/pokedex-java/docs/pokedex-database.md

 The engine uses an LRU cache and persists the data to disk—All operations are asynchronous.
 A ScheduledExecutor creating Virtual Threads is polling from an internal queue for read or write operations.

-One thread is responsible for reading and one thread is responsible for writing.

 ### Reader Thread

 ScheduledExecutor with a Virtual Thread factory is polling from an internal queue for read operations.

-The executor is scheduled on a fixed rate.
+The executor is scheduled on a fixed rate and creates a new thread for each operation.

 ## Writer Thread

 ScheduledExecutor with a Virtual Thread factory is polling from an internal queue for write operations.

-The executor is scheduled on a fixed delay.
+The executor is scheduled on a fixed delay and creates a new thread for each operation.

 When Write operations are performed, it will try to acquire a file lock on the header region of the file.